niknak1379/ObsidianNotes/content/03-Application-Architecture/Backend/Design-Patterns/Microservices/Event Driven Architecture(EDA).md

 3. increased reliability
 4. setting up retry queues
 Cons:
-1. high decoupling(the publisher will never know if the even has been consumed)
+5. high decoupling(the publisher will never know if the event has been consumed)
-2. implementation over head
+6. implementation over head
 ### 2. Event-Carried State Transfer:
 the only difference with event notification is the data we include in the Event you basically send both the old and new state(values of whatever is being transfered).